Be a responsible pet parent

 Donate toys

 Purchase new toys or create DIY pet toys to donate to your local animal shelter/rescue.
 The adoptable pets who are waiting for adoption will really appreciate the toys, as it will give them something to play with while they wait to be adopted.
-Toys can enrich the lives of animals while they are in a shelter/rescue, making them more likely to be adopted (because their spirits are boosted and they are happier).
+Toys can enrich the lives of pets’ life while they are in a shelter/rescue, and therefore can make them more likely to be adopted (because their spirits are boosted and they are happier).

 Food drives

 Hold a pet food or supply drive to collect a large donation of items to donate to your local animal shelter/rescue.
 It’s easy to help homeless dogs simply by collecting food for your local shelters or rescues.
-Put a box at your work, or ask a local community store (pet-related or not) if you can set up a box and take the donations to the charity once a month.
+Put a box at your work, or ask a local community store (pet-related or not) if you can set up a box and be in charge of taking the donations to the charity once a month.
 It’s a simple thing to that means a lot and only take a little bit of your time each month.

 Donate pet carriers and crates